CIG-UCL/dtitk/addons/RemoveFAring/README.md

 # Installation

 You can either add the directory containing the script to your system PATH or move the downloaded script directly into the DTI-TK scripts folder.
-The second option may requires administrative privilege.
+The second option may require administrative privilege.

 # Usage